 THE TENT GUIDE – THE ART OF FINDING THE RIGHT TENT

-When civilisation feels overrated, many of us love to grab our tents and head off into the woods, to the nearest beach or up into the mountains.
+When civilisation feels overrated, many of us love to grab our tents and head off into the woods or up into the mountains.
 But, you’ll struggle to find a tent that fits one person for all trips.
 Camping enthusiasts often have more than one tent: a lightweight tent and a more robust one that can be used for different trips.
 However, if you know you’re only camping under clear skies during summer time, it’s easier to find one that will meet your requirements.
 This guide aims to help you purchase the best new wild home for you.

 A few quick choices